DartBuild/cocoapods-embed-flutter/README.md

 ## Limitations

+- Modules hosted in [pub.dev](https://pub.dev/) are not supported, only local modules and modules in remote sources like git are supported.
 - You won't be able to add more than one flutter module to a single target.
 Currently flutter only supports one module per target.
 - No caching is done for external sources, every time you run `pod install` flutter module will be downloaded each time.